antonycourtney/tabli/src/NOTES.md

 !! - Should be able to open a saved window from keyboard

-- PgDn (Ctrl-Down, Ctrl-Up) should move to next/prev window
-- Arrow keys should move a whole window when window closed
+- Modal confirmation dialog before reverting a saved window
-- Some other key sequence (Ctrl-/ maybe? ctrl-o ?) should toggle open/closed

 - Check out what's going on with Medium.com favicon -- seems to be smaller than 16x16; make sure we had to fixed size.
 Tabs from Medium appear to be misaligned

 - More layout jank: We seem to have different sizes for the checkbox input and the checkbox icon for bookmarked tabs.
 Not enough paddingRight on checkbox input -- runs in to favIcon

+- PgDn (Ctrl-Down, Ctrl-Up) should move to next/prev window
+- Arrow keys should move a whole window when window closed
+- Some other key sequence (Ctrl-/ maybe? ctrl-o ?) should toggle open/closed

 - Try to set overflow:'hidden' on body when displaying modal to prevent scrolling